 If you have a disease affecting your organs, interventional radiology can be used to diagnose or treat it.
-Our interventional radiologists in Eau Claire use minimally invasive procedures so you have less pain, fewer complications and shorter recovery time.
+This service is available in Eau Claire, Wisconsin.
+Interventional radiologists use minimally invasive procedures so you have less pain, fewer complications and a shorter recovery time.

-We offer a variety of procedures to treat you, including:
+A variety of interventional radiology procedures are available to treat you, including:

-Angioplasty — A small hollow tube called a catheter is threaded through a blood vessel to the affected artery.
-A small balloon on the tip of the catheter is inflated to reopen the artery and flatten the blockage into the artery wall, while at the same time stretching the artery open to increase blood flow.
-A mesh framework called a stent may be inserted in the artery to help keep it open.
-This is the same procedure used to open heart arteries.
+- Angioplasty: A small hollow tube called a "catheter" is threaded through a blood vessel to the affected artery.
+A small balloon on the tip of the catheter is inflated to reopen the artery and flatten the blockage into the artery wall while at the same time stretching the artery open to increase blood flow.
+A mesh framework called a "stent" may be inserted in the artery to help keep it open.
+This is the same procedure used in open-heart arteries.

-Uterine fibroid embolization — Also called uterine artery embolization, a catheter is used to inject small particles (embolic agents) into the uterine arteries to block blood flow to the fibroids causing them to shrink and die.
+- Uterine fibroid embolization: Also called "uterine artery embolization," a catheter is used to inject small particles called "embolic agents" into the uterine arteries to block blood flow to the fibroids, causing them to shrink and die.